MattGiertl/react-redux-sagas-starter/README.md

 ### Reducers
 Reducers are functions that take two arguments: an initial state and an action and returns an updated state.
 It contains a switch case which updates the state depending on the action.
+*Note*: Redux is immutable by principle, so you always return a new copy of the state and replace the old one with it.
+You never mutate the state directly

 ```js
 import { actionTypes } from "./actions";